Why Japan Declared War on Floppy Disks and CDs

 Although these devices have become obsolete across most of the world, their legacy still lives on because it inspired the “save” icon, widely used in digital services.

 At a press conference this week, Kono also criticized the country’s use of other outdated technologies.
-“I’m trying to get rid of the fax machine and I still haven’t been able to,” he said.
+“I’m trying to get rid of the fax machine and I still can’t,” he said.

 As for storage devices, he asked, “Where do you buy a floppy these days?”